LorDjRiQ/practice-repo/README.md

-#Practice Git and GitHub
+# Practice Git and GitHub

-Learn basics Git and GitHub
+Learn basics Git and GitHub.